stefbowerman/z-theme/src/scripts/slate/README.md

 ##### `slate.utils.userAgentBodyClass`

-Call this to apply user agenct specific classes to the body tag to use as css / js hooks.
+Call this to apply user agent specific classes to the body tag to use as css / js hooks.

 ##### `slate.utils.hashFromString`